-Northwoods Bird Dogs is now producing the sixth generation of English setters and fifth generation of pointers.
-Detailed here are past-generation females that were vital contributors to the breeding program..Blue Silk Setter, 1999 – 2013.
-White, Black & Ticked
+Northwoods Bird Dogs is now producing the seventh generation of English setters and fifth generation of pointers.
+Detailed here are past-generation females that were vital contributors to the breeding program.Houston’s Belle’s Choice Setter, whelped January 16, 2005, White, Black, Tan & Ticked

 CH First Rate x CH Blue Streak Pedigree